eyenalxai/blog/_posts/async-no-asyncio.md

 1. We create a socket, it doesn't matter what kind and how.
 2. We set some options on the socket.
 I don't know what they do, but they're there.
 One of them looks like it's for reusing the address, so we can restart the server without waiting for the port to be freed.
 3. We bind the socket to the port.
-4. We start listening for connections, with a backlog of 4096 connections.
+4. We start listening for connections, with a backlog of 4096.
 That's like, A LOT!

 Now we need to somehow listen for connections and handle them.
 We can't just block the main thread, so we'll have to make a generator that yields until a connection is received.
 ```python